MatejMecka/Stellar-Quest-Python/README.md

 In this quest, your challenge is to create an account by using the createAccount operation with the Quest Keypair located in the box on the right-hand side of this screen.

+* Challenge 2: Payment

+Send an amount of a specific asset to a destination account

+In this quest, your challenge is to perform a payment operation where you’ll submit a transaction containing that payment operation on the Stellar test network from the Quest Account to another account.

+* Challenge 3: Change Trust

+Create a trustline between two accounts for a designated asset

+In this quest, your challenge is to establish a trustline between the Quest Account and another account for a specific asset using the changeTrust operation.

+* Challenge 4: Manage Offers
+Create an offer to buy or sell a specific asset for another

+In this quest, your challenge is to open a buy or sell offer on the Quest Account using the manageBuyOffer, manageSellOffer or createPassiveSellOffer operation.

+* Challenge 5: Path Payments

+Send or receive an asset that is different from the received or sent asset

+In this quest, your challenge is to successfully send a path payment from the Quest Account to another account on the Stellar test network using the pathPaymentStrictSend or pathPaymentStrictReceive operation.
+Please note the sent asset must be different than the received asset.